Implantable myoelectric sensors eliminate many of the drawbacks of skin-surface sensors. The question is, are they worth invasive surgery?

 Other Implantable Myoelectric Sensors

 IMES is not the only use of implantable myoelectric sensors.
-We’ve also seen them show up as part of various projects involving Targeted Muscle Reinnervation (TMR), and as part of Integrum’s e-Opra Implant System, which combines osseointegration with an integrated neural interface and the embedded myoelectric sensors:
+We’ve also seen them show up as part of various projects involving Targeted Muscle Reinnervation (TMR).
+They’re also part of Integrum’s e-Opra Implant System, which combines osseointegration with an integrated neural interface and the embedded myoelectric sensors:

-Meanwhile, the quality of skin-surface sensors has been improving, as have the pattern recognition systems responsible for interpreting their data.
+While the current versions of skin sensors still have many flaws, there is a lot of research on improving these sensors and the pattern recognition systems responsible for interpreting their data.

 How Amputees Should Use This Information

-One of the reasons that we devote so many articles to surgical techniques that can improve the use of bionic limbs and the systems used to control those limbs is because we know that amputees are trying to make wise decisions about their futures.
+One of the reasons that we devote so many articles to surgical techniques that can improve the use of bionic limbs is because we know that amputees are trying to make wise decisions about their futures.

 Surgical techniques like the Agonist-antagonist Myoneural Interface (AMI), Targeted Muscle Reinnervation (TMR), and Regenerative Peripheral Nerve Interface (RPNI) are easier to recommend because they are not tied to specific bionic devices and they also have other benefits such as pain reduction.